IvoryC/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 Notice that modules are specified in the config using the keyword `#BioModule`.
 Each module in the pipeline creates a folder in the pipeline directory.
 Notice that an additional module "00_ImportMetaData" was added automatically.

 At the top level of the pipeline we see an empty **flag** file "biolockjComplete" which indicates that the pipeline finished successfully.
-While the pipeline is still in progress, the flag is "biolockjStarted"; and if the pipeline stopps due to an error, the flag is "biolockjFailed".
+While the pipeline is still in progress, the flag is "biolockjStarted"; and if the pipeline stops due to an error, the flag is "biolockjFailed".

 The `summary.txt` file is a summary of each module as it ran during pipeline execution.
 This is the best place to start when reviewing a pipeline.